unbit/uwsgi-docs/Metrics.rst

 Each metric must have a name (containing only numbers, letters, underscores, dashes and dots) and an optional oid.

-The oid is required if you want to map a metrics to :doc:`SNMP`
+The oid is required if you want to map a metric to :doc:`SNMP`

 Metric types
 ************